WWE News: Former Champion Collapses After Event, Rushed To Hospital

-Some former WWE superstars may no longer have a good relationship with the company, but no-one ever wants to see anything bad happen to them.
+Some former WWE superstars may no longer have a good relationship with the company, but no one ever wants to see anything bad happen to them.
 A scary situation unfolded on Friday night when Scott Steiner was rushed to a hospital after collapsing during a taping of Impact Wrestling.
 The 57-year-old former WWE/WWF Tag Team Champion had not shown any signs of distress during the day, but things turned bad in the evening.

 Sean Ross Sapp of Fightful was the first to report on the incident with Steiner at the Impact tapings.
 A little after midnight, Sapp reported that things were “looking rough” for Steiner as he was “rushed to the hospital after collapsing while at Impact during pre tapes.”

-At the time, Sapp said he wouldn’t go into any detail beyond that, but it was known that paramedics worked on Steiner while on the scene.
+At the time, Sapp said he wouldn’t go into any details beyond that, but it was known that paramedics worked on Steiner while on the scene.
 After a short while, Steiner was taken to the emergency room of a local hospital and all of this happened without any indication of trouble from earlier in the day.

 For all concerned parties @ScottSteiner is OK.